Blind Date at Charing Cross

 Northan is an extremely good judge of the room, and has the audience immediately laughing again once the atmosphere gets too serious.
 The playful and quick-witted Mimi manages to be thought provoking, surprising and outrageously funny all at the same time.
 She is the perfect blind date.

-Blind Date is on at Charing Cross Theatre until 13th July 2013.
-For further information or to book visit here.
+Blind Date is at Charing Cross Theatre until 13th July 2013.
+For further information or to book visit the show’s website here.